Roth & Co

 Provenance: Richard T. Siri Collection

 Little is known about the extremely rare Mohica Bitters.
-Apparently, it was made for one year and sold from Joseph Roth’s wholesale wines and liquor establishment at 805 Montgomery Street in San Francisco, California.
+Apparently, the bitters was made for one year and sold from Joseph Roth’s wholesale wines and liquor establishment at 805 Montgomery Street in San Francisco, California.

-Ironically, this was the first bottle with the name Roth & Co. on it.
+Ironically, Mohica Bitters was the first bottle with the name Roth & Co. on it.
 Up until then, Joseph Roth excluded the use of his now well-known name.
 Even more ironic is that it was a bitters as Roth was primarily known for his numerous brands of whiskey.

-To our knowledge, there are only a few of these Mohica Bitters bottles out there.
-The red amber example with Richard Siri and the plain amber example sold by Jeff Wichmann at American Bottle Auctions are both represented in the museum.
-It all makes for an interesting western bitters with an American Indian name.
+There are only a few Mohica Bitters bottles in collections.
+The fiery red amber museum example and the plain amber example that recently sold by a west coast auction house are both represented in the museum.

 The Carlyn Ring and W.C.
 Ham listing in Bitters Bottles is as follows: